Term life insurance is among the devices that people should consider when they want to provide an immediate estate for loved ones after their death.

 Term insurance allows a person to acquire the greatest death benefit for the lowest premium outlay when the policy is first issued.
 However, this does not mean that term insurance is necessarily the least expensive form of insurance over the full duration of needed coverage.
 Because term premiums increase at each renewal, at the later ages the premium cost will far exceed the level premium that would have been charged for an ordinary whole life policy issued at the same age as the original term policy.

 Term insurance is the best alternative for temporary life insurance needs.
 Usually term insurance is the best alternative if protection is needed for less than ten years.
-Conversely, some form of cash value life insurance will generally be the best alternative if protection must continue for fifteen or more years.
-If the duration of the needed protection is between ten and fifteen years, the best alternative depends upon the facts and circumstances of the case.
-As a general rule of thumb, term insurance will tend to be better than cash value insurance at issue ages below age forty-five, and worse at older issue ages if the length of the need for protection is between ten and fifteen years.
+Conversely, some form of cash value life insurance will generally be the best alternative if protection must continue for 15 or more years.
+If the duration of the needed protection is between 10 and 15 years, the best alternative depends upon the facts and circumstances of the case.
+As a general rule of thumb, term insurance will tend to be better than cash value insurance at issue ages below age 45, and worse at older issue ages if the length of the need for protection is between 10 and 15 years.

-Younger persons may acquire substantial face amounts of coverage at relatively low immediate cost, perhaps more than their immediate needs, and thereby guarantee that they will have the necessary level of coverage when their needs and family obligations later increase, even if they are then uninsurable.
+Younger persons may acquire substantial face amounts of coverage at relatively low immediate cost, perhaps more than their immediate needs, and thereby guarantee that they will have the necessary level of coverage when their needs and family obligations increase in the future, even if this means they become uninsurable.

-The conversion feature of renewable and convertible term allows policyholders to enjoy higher death protection than they could otherwise afford and later allows them to lock-in their premiums and build cash values when their ability to pay premiums increases.
+The conversion feature of renewable and convertible term policies allows those covered to enjoy higher death protection than they could otherwise afford and later allows them to lock-in their premiums and build cash values when their ability to pay premiums increases.